spikenail/spikenail/README.md

 }
 ```

-When the server is started, you can go to the `http://localhost:5000/graphiql`
+When the server is started, you can go to the http://localhost:5000/graphiql
 to open in-browser IDE which supports GraphQL subscriptions.

+Default WebSocket endpoint is ws://localhost:8000/graphql

+##### WebSockets authentication

+It’s not possible to provide custom headers when creating WebSocket connection in browser.
+You to pass `auth_token` as query parameter, e.g. ws://localhost:8000/graphql?auth_token=igor-secret-token

 ##### subscribeToX